JungleTryne/JungleTryne/README.md

 ### 👋 Hi there
-I'm Dan, Master's Computer Science student at EPFL.
+I'm Dan, Master's Computer Science student at EPFL, also doing research at PARSA lab on quantization of LLMs.
 MIPT alumnus.
 I am into Programming and Math.
+A little bit about me: https://danmishin.me

 ### 📫 Contact Me on Social Media
 - [Telegram](https://t.me/jungletryne)